sayems/arch.linux.tutorial/README.md

 ## Build Your Arch Linux System From Scratch

+You can create your own Linux system, and customize it the way you want it — by piecing together the components that you’d like to include on your system, perhaps for fun, or to learn more about Linux.
+You can make your own perfectly customised distro that suits your individual needs,

+If you spend more time programming than you do playing games, you could replace the game packages with your favourite IDE, and remove unnecessary packages/drivers for hardware you'll never need and save disk space.

 **WARNING**: There is a very **HIGH** chance you can destroy other operating systems or partition, if you don't do it right. **Please proceed with caution**.
 If you are new to Linux world I HIGHLY suggest you start off with a distro like Ubuntu or Mint Linux.
 Ubuntu is designed for people who want an off-the-shelf type system, where all of the choices are already made and the users are expected to sacrifice control for convenience.

 Arch linux is targeted to advanced linux users. **It does not provide any graphical installer**, instead It uses a **command line installer**.
 It also doesn't come with any pre-installed packages/drivers.
 You have install the packages you want and customize it your own specific needs.
 So let's get started..